 Preheat the oven to 450 degrees F.

-Add in the buttermilk and mix for 1 minute until it forms into a dough.
+Add in the buttermilk and mix until it forms into a dough.

-After dividing the dough, line them onto a baking sheet and bake them for 8 minutes or until tops are light brown.
+Place on a baking sheet lined with parchment paper, then bake them for 8 minutes or until the tops are light brown.

 - Iron: 1mg